Libraries are doing well in the digital times. Here are the most awesome examples.

-15. Black Diamond Library, Denmark
+33. Black Diamond Library, Denmark

 Black Diamond is an extension to the Royal Danish Library in Copenhagen.
 Its quasi-official nickname is a reference to its polished black granite cladding and irregular angles.

 Designed by a Danish architect Schmidt Hammer Lassen, Black Diamond was opened in 1999.
-The facilities include a 600-seat auditorium, the Queen’s Hall, used for concerts, literary events, theatrical performances and conferences.
+The facilities include a 600-seat auditorium, the Queen’s Hall, used for concerts, literary events, theatrical performances, and conferences.

-17. Yale University Beinecke Rare Book Library, United States
+34. Yale University Beinecke Rare Book Library, United States

-The building was designed by architect Gordon Bunshaft, and is considered one of the world’s largest libraries devoted entirely to rare books and manuscripts.
+The building was designed by architect Gordon Bunshaft and is considered one of the world’s largest libraries devoted entirely to rare books and manuscripts.

-18. São Paulo Library, Brazil
+35. São Paulo Library, Brazil

-Inaugurated in January 2010, the library, designed by Aflalo and Gasperini, has 4,257 square meters, ans stores more than 30,000 items.
+Inaugurated in January 2010, the library, designed by Aflalo and Gasperini, has 4,257 square meters, and stores more than 30,000 items.
 The new institution is the central hub of 961 libraries in São Paulo region.

-19. Surry Hills Library and Community Centre, Australia
+36. Surry Hills Library and Community Centre, Australia

-20. Nam June Paik Library, Korea
+37. Nam June Paik Library, South Korea